bdasgupta02/dynamap/README.md

-# Dynamap: A memory-efficient and thread-safe hashmap
+# Dynamap: A dynamically resized and thread-safe hashmap
 This hashmap implementation dynamically resizes its capacity on a fine-grained level, and provides thread-safety to all operations.

 ## Usage